KEggensperger/keggensperger.github.io/_pages/about.md

 and practitioners, I research how to improve and extend AutoML systems to leverage the full potential of ML for new applications.

-Previously, I was part of the [ML Lab](https://ml.informatik.uni-freiburg.de/) at the University of Freiburg, where I completed her Ph.D. under the supervision of [Frank Hutter](https://ml.informatik.uni-freiburg.de/profile/hutter/) and [Marius Lindauer](https://www.ai.uni-hannover.de/de/institut/team/lindauer) (2022).
+Previously, I was part of the [ML Lab](https://ml.informatik.uni-freiburg.de/) at the University of Freiburg, where I completed my Ph.D. under the supervision of [Frank Hutter](https://ml.informatik.uni-freiburg.de/profile/hutter/) and [Marius Lindauer](https://www.ai.uni-hannover.de/de/institut/team/lindauer) (2022).
 I also co-developed several open-source tools for HPO methods and AutoML systems and have been a member of the team winning three AutoML competitions (2016, 2018, 2020).
 I am a junior head of the [Automl.org](automl.org) group, member of the [COSEAL](https://www.coseal.net/) group and a faculty member of [IMPRS-IS](https://imprs.is.mpg.de/).